scilxurkel001/unifont-extbil/README.md

 ![Light Style](./preview-light.png)

 ## 🚧Current Status: Alpha v0.001
 ✅ Automated Generation of Basic Styles
 ⚠️ Not Font Optimized (May Have Jaggies/Spacing Issues)

 ## ❓ Feedback and Contributions
 Please submit any issues or suggestions to the Issues page.
 Note: There is currently no automated process.

+## 📜 License
+This font is licensed under the [Open Font License (OFL)](./OFL.txt).

 ## 🙏 Acknowledgment
 - GNU Unifont Project [Paul Hardy](https://unifoundry.com/unifont/)
 - FontCreator (High-Logic)